-Answers Frequently Asked Questions
+Psychological Science: Frequently Asked Questions

-about the Psychology Major at CMC
+Professor Daniel Krauss answers frequently asked questions about the Psychological Science Major at CMC

-Q: Does CMC have a Psychology major?
+Q: Does CMC have a Psychological Science major?

 Q: Does the major program have a particular focus or emphasis?